davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 #### Potential issues

-Windows and Linux PCs should be ready to roll, but Macs with HIgh Sierra or newer MacOS verison installed may have problems recognizing many Arduino boards.
+Windows and Linux PCs should be ready to roll, but Macs with High Sierra or newer MacOS version installed may have problems recognizing many Arduino boards.
 You will be able to tell is something is wrong if you connect your board to your computer, and a new entry does not show up in the Arduino IDE under the <kbd>Tools</kbd> > <kbd>Port</kbd> menu.

 1. Launch the Arduino IDE, without the board connected
 2. Go to the <kbd>Tools</kbd> > <kbd>Port</kbd> menu and take note of the items listed